Selected Journalism

 Background

 My writing has appeared in The New York Times, NPR, GQ, Variety, and Longreads among other outlets, and my essays have been finalists in the Tucson Festival of Books Literary Awards and the New Millennium Writing Awards.
+My first feature-length film, THE OFFER, is a magical-realist thriller that is currently in pre-production with Killer Films (Past Lives, Carol, Still Alice).

 Prior to freelancing, I spent a decade steeped in the world of magazine editing, working as the Senior Features Editor at Harper’s Bazaar, and as a Senior Associate Editor at Billboard.
 I was mentored by the late Vanity Fair contributing editor Patricia Bosworth, who quite literally invited me into “the party” of life as a writer (she threw the best literary shindigs at her Hells Kitchen apartment).
 She was wonderful and generous, and a true teacher.